π‘οΈ Securityο

 This script creates system users, roles, and a service account token for Kibana.

-You can modify credentials in security/env/elasticsearch_users.env.
+You can modify credentials in security/env/users_elasticsearch.env.

 New roles created: